Choosing a special school

 Types of schools and other settings (IPSEA)

-Going to both SEN and mainstream schools
+Going to both special and mainstream schools

 Sometimes children can attend both schools and be ‘dual registered’.
 Check if your local authority has a dual registration policy.